utsa-lib-cedish/mapbox-layers/README.md

 ```
 Source: [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/select)

 A `select` element wraps around a set of `option` elements.
 Each `option` element has a `value` attribute.
 The `select` element must have an `id` attribute that corresponds to the `for` attribute of a `label` element.
-While it is possible to have a `select` element without a `label`, it violates accessibility standards.
-On the other hand, the `select` element's `name` attribute is not necessary in our context because we are not sending the dropdown responses to any remote server.
+While it is possible to have a `select` element without a corresponding `label`, this would violate accessibility standards.
+On the other hand, the `select` element's `name` attribute is not necessary in our context because we're not sending the dropdown responses to any remote server.
+We'll be using React's state system instead.

-We want our `value` attribute populated by our state JSON's `code` properties, while the content is populated by the `name` properties.
-To that end, we'll grab the JSON in our App component and pass it down to our Dropdown component as a prop.
-We are planning on making our Dropdown component reusable, so we are also going to pass in a prop called `id` that will be used to set the `select` element `id` and the `label` element `for` attributes.
+We'll use the `code` values we added to our JSON file to populate the dropdown `value` attributes and the `name` properties to generate the visible option content.
+To do that, we'll grab the JSON inside our App component, and pass it down to our Dropdown component as a prop.
+We're planning to make our Dropdown component reusable, so we're also going to pass in a prop called `id` that will be used to set the `select` element's `id` attribute and the `label` element's `for` attribute.

-Create the outline of the Dropdown component and save it in the `src/components` directory:
+First we'll create the outline of the Dropdown component and save it in the `src/components` directory:

 `Dropdown.jsx`:
 ```jsx